BBBSnowball/analog-noise/README.md

         - 2x I2C -> PB6 and PB7
         - 1x wakeup+gate -> PA0 (WKUP and ADC0)
         - 2x input (ADC)
+        - voltage doubler / inverter
-        - 2x positive and negative rail? (so we know our usable range)
+          - 2x positive and negative output rail (ADC, so we know our usable range)
+          - 1x input supply (ADC)
-            - wakeup is connected to unfiltered gate, i.e. not the same as current voltage in capacitor
+            (wakeup is connected to unfiltered gate, i.e. not the same as current voltage in capacitor)
+          - 1x inverter for negative rail (PWM)
+          - 1x doubler for positive rail (PWM)
+          - 2x output signal (ADC)
+          - (ADC signals for rails could be used as LED outputs if we don't use high-z and keep the ADC voltages below LED Vf.)
         - 1..2x output (TIM)
-        - 1x inverter for negative rail
         - 1x VUSB detect (BOOT0 cannot be used as an input)
             - Could be the same as e.g. a touch key (which is then not usable while VUSB is present).
-        - sum so far: 10
+        - sum so far: 15 (7 ADC)
         - 0..1x touch (ADC)
         - 4x LED ?
             - [charlieplexing](https://en.wikipedia.org/wiki/Charlieplexing)